Ingan121/ModernActiveDesktop/docs/Updated.md

     * Added an option to show only window outlines when dragging
     * Support saving color schemes to the storage
     * Support importing Windows theme files and exported color registry files
-    * Support exporting scheme as CSS or JSON, by typing !copycss or !copyjson to the scheme save dialog
+    * Support exporting scheme as CSS or JSON by typing !copycss or !copyjson to the scheme save dialog
     * Support adjusting top and bottom margins.
 Adjust these based on your desktop, for example the bottom margin would be the size of the taskbar.
-    * Support exporting and importing the full configuration of ModernActiveDesktop
+    * Support exporting and importing the complete configuration of ModernActiveDesktop
     * Resetting configs will only remove its own configs and not touch other wallpaper's ones
 * Added a Windows Aero theme, and improved the XP theme
     * JSPaint will use Windows Vista or Windows XP looks if you use one of these themes